taichimaeda/cel-ts/CONTRIBUTING.md

 - Use `pnpm install` to set up dependencies.
 - Run `pnpm typecheck`, `pnpm test`, and `pnpm lint` before opening a PR.
-- Keep changes focused and include tests when behavior changes.
+- Keep changes focused and include tests when behaviour changes.
 - Follow the existing code style and conventions.

 ## Pull Requests